graylan0/Aeternitas/README.md

 # DataConscious
-### A GPT NEO Looped Intercommunicating Llama with a Tkinter GUI
+### A GPT NEO Intercommunicating Llama Loop with a Tkinter GUI

 Named Created By GPT4 Inspired by Data from Star Trek.